-Utilizing the wisdom of great historical thinkers & inventors such as Leonardo DaVinci, Benjamin Franklin and Thomas Edison, and modern innovators such as Steve Jobs, teams bring together the practical skills of problem solving with creative, out-of-the-box thinking.
-Teams are tasked with projects that combine practical and creative criteria, requiring the team to draw from the strengths of everyone in the group.
-The focus of these projects can be on marketplace innovation, or improving internal processes.
+In today’s world, innovation is an essential skill.
+In this interactive workshop, teams combine problem-solving skills with creative, out-of-the-box thinking, utilizing the wisdom of great thinkers and inventors such as Leonardo DaVinci, Benjamin Franklin, and Steve Jobs.
+Teams tackle a series of innovation projects that combine practical and creative criteria, requiring them to draw from the strengths of everyone on the team.
+The focus of these projects can be on marketplace innovation or improving internal processes.

 Agenda & Activities

-Welcome & Warm-Ups (20-30 minutes) Atlanta Challenge staff welcome the participants and set expectations for the event.
+Welcome & Warm-Ups (20-30 minutes) Atlanta Challenge staff welcome the participants and set expectations for the innovation training.
 A few fun warm-up activities are presented to get the group moving and involved.

 Team Brainstorming (30-45 minutes) Our facilitator leads a group discussion on what it takes to be creative AND effective, utilizing the techniques of great thinkers & inventors.
 Teams also explore brainstorming in a group setting to get the best ideas from every member.

-Team Creations (60-120 minutes) Teams are presented with a series of challenges requiring unique solutions that meet high standards.
-Each group is provided with a variety of materials to use, giving the teams plenty of room to brainstorm their own distinctive outcomes.
-We have a wide range of projects available depending on your goals, group size and available space.
-We will work with you to determine the best options.
+Team Creations (60-120 minutes) Teams engage in a series of challenges requiring them to innovate unique solutions that meet high standards.
+Teams are provided with a variety of materials to use, giving them plenty of room to brainstorm their own distinctive outcomes.
+We have a wide range of projects available depending on your goals, group size, and available space.
+We work with you to determine the best options.
 Most groups will do 2-4 different projects.
-Here are a few examples:

 Team Review (15-30 minutes) The team discusses specific workplace applications for the innovation process.

-Wrap-up Activity We end with a fun, but thought provoking, activity and a team picture with the group posing with their various creations.
+Wrap-up Activity We end with a fun, thought-provoking activity and a team picture with the group posing with their innovative creations.